acoshift/acourse/README.md

 ### Config

-- add config/sql_url to your postgres database
+- add config/sql_url to your cockroachdb database
 - add config/service_account to your gcloud service account (using for upload storage)
 - add gcloud project id to config/project_id
 - add gcloud bucket name to config/bucket